rackerlabs/docs-ras-databases/docs/index.rst

 This document provides a handbook for Rackspace Application Services (RAS) for databases.

-Use the following links to jump directly to information about the services.
+Use the following links to go directly to information about the services.

 .. toctree::